 Environmental Stewardship: Preserve, protect, conserve and restore our national resources through sustainable practices.

 The GKC Post of SAME is one of over 110 posts around the world.
 The GKC Post is one of five posts within the Missouri River Region.
-Our membership is composed of over 800 Individual Members from over 100 Sustaining Member firms making it one of the largest professional networking organizations in the Greater Kansas City marketplace.
+Our membership is composed of over 600 Individual Members and over 100 Sustaining Member firms making it one of the largest professional networking organizations in the Greater Kansas City marketplace.

 To read our By Laws, click here.

 The Society of American Military Engineers (SAME) grew from our nation's experiences in World War I, when more than 11,000 civilian engineers were called to duty as the United States entered “The War to End All Wars.”
 Upon their return, many feared the collective knowledge and the cooperation between the public and private sectors that proved vital to combat success would be lost.
 Industry and military leaders vowed to capitalize on the technical lessons and camaraderie shared during their battlefield experiences.